-The effects of this phenomenon on the mythology should not be neglected.
-I believe that the myth of the Hesperides originally related to the Draco constellation and the polar star, but as the north moved to Polaris and there was a need for two new constellations, the myth was adjusted.
+The effects of this phenomenon on mythology should not be neglected.
+I believe that the myth of the Hesperides initially related to the Draco constellation and the polar star, but as the north moved to Polaris and there was a need for two new constellations, the myth was adjusted.
 The same goes for the story of Atlas, which originally probably represented Bootes.

 In any case, the “neolithic/shamanic” notion that scholars have already noticed probably goes even further back in time.
 And the myth miraculously endured for so long, partially because of its practicality, and partially because of a wonderful, appealing narrative of a young hero, the one who survives the greatest of the obstacles, even when facing gods themselves.